junior-devleague/pet-store/README.md

   - Create a profile photo for each pet using a **image** tag and set the value of the source attribute to the image's URL.
   - Create a description for each pet using either a **paragraph** tag.

-*BONUS* Wouldn't it be cool if each profile could make a sound?
+*Stretch Goals* Wouldn't it be cool if each profile could make a sound?
 Add an audio tag to each pet profile.

-##CSS
+## CSS
 1. Set the background color of the body using the `element` selector.

 2. Change the font color of the header using the `id` selector.